ViktorQvarfordt/blog/posts/wip-postgres-graphs-and-trees.md

 $$;
 ```

-To stop computing when the first cycle has been detected, we can use the `FOR rec IN query LOOP` construct.
-See the [Postgres docs](https://www.postgresql.org/docs/current/plpgsql-control-structures.html#PLPGSQL-RECORDS-ITERATING) for more details.
+As an optimization, we can stop computing when the first cycle has been detected.
+We can use the `FOR rec IN query LOOP statement END LOOP` construct.
+This construct allows us to tap into the row selection process.
+Each time a row is generated in `query`, it is assigned to `rec` and `statement` is executed.
+From `statement` we can make an early exit and stop generating rows in `query`.
+(See the [Postgres docs](https://www.postgresql.org/docs/current/plpgsql-control-structures.html#PLPGSQL-RECORDS-ITERATING) for more details.)

 ```sql
 CREATE OR REPLACE FUNCTION has_cycle(input_source_node_id BIGINT, input_target_node_id BIGINT)